-Goodwill and Long-Lived Assets.
+Goodwill and Other Indefinite-Lived Intangible Assets.
 Goodwill represents the excess purchase price paid over the fair value of the net assets of acquired companies.
 Goodwill is subject to impairment testing at least annually, unless it is determined after a qualitative assessment that it is more likely than not that the fair value of the reporting unit is greater than its carrying amount.
 Goodwill is measured for impairment on an annual basis, or in interim periods if indicators of potential impairment exist.
+The Company is also required to compare the fair values of other indefinite-lived intangible assets to their carrying amounts at least annually, or when current events and circumstances require an interim assessment.
+If the carrying amount of an indefinite-lived intangible asset exceeds its fair value, an impairment loss is recognized.

-For fiscal 2014 and 2013, we conducted a qualitative assessment (Step Zero Analysis) to determine whether it would be necessary to perform the two-step goodwill impairment test.
-It was determined based on the Step Zero Analysis that it is more likely than not that the fair value of the operations exceeded its carrying amount as of February 1, 2014.
-Our goodwill and long-lived assets are described further in Note 7 to Consolidated Financial Statements titled, Goodwill and Intangible Assets.
+For fiscal 2015 and 2014, we conducted a qualitative assessment (Step Zero Analysis) to determine whether it would be necessary to perform step one of the two-step goodwill impairment test.
+It was determined based on the Step Zero Analysis that it is more likely than not that the fair value exceeded the carrying amount as of February 1, 2015.
+Additional information regarding our goodwill and impairment analyses is provided in Note 7, Goodwill and Intangible Assets.